dknelson9876/dknelson9876.github.io/content/osm/osm_projects.md

     - Probably will be a lot easier with the conflation JOSM plugin, now that I know how to use it
 - New Zealand LINZ Building Import
     - Performed in JOSM using the MapWithAI plugin

+## Local Businesses that aren't large enough to qualify for NSI, but still have a significant presence

+- Shops
+    - Dollar Tree (last updated: never)
+    - Game Haven
+- Banks
+    - Canyon View CU
+    - Cyprus CU